kennysong/OOP-Project/bart_gtfs/README.md

 #### trips.txt

 This defines a list of trips for each route.
-The service ID is also listed but is extraneous.
+The service ID is also listed for the trip.

 It does not include any other information about a trip (stops, endpoints, schedule, etc).